Bronze whaler scares Northland beachgoers at Waipū Cove

 It was the second time Cunningham had spotted a bronze whaler.

-The first was about 10 years ago while surfing at Sandy Bay and the marine mammal went around the surfboard in circles before disappearing.
+The first was about 10 years ago while surfing at Sandy Bay and the bronze whaler went around the surfboard in circles before disappearing.

 Shark expert Clinton Duffy said bronze whalers were common and could be seen dotted in shallow waters along the upper North Island's east coast.